mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * **Pretransplant evaluation** - You'll undergo a series of medical tests.
 Your nurse coordinator will schedule these tests with you.
 * **Lodging** - Your nurse coordinator will make arrangements for you to stay at a local hotel or apartment and will give you details.
 * **Nutrition consult** - Meet with a dietitian to review special dietary requirements and safe food handling.
-* **Learn about the temperature and fluid intake log** - You and your caregiver will learn how to take your temperature, record how much you drink, and how to write this information down in a diary.
 * **Social work consult** - Meet with a social worker who will explain the psychological, emotional, and financial support services offered by the social work team.
 * **Mobilization** - You will give yourself injections of a medication to increase the number of stem cells in your bloodstream.
 * **Harvesting** - You will visit our Blood Donor Room and your stem cells will be harvested from your bloodstream.